 - Firefox Resources Reader — Firefox "resource URI" fingerprinting, platform and locale detection.

 - Social Media Login Detection — Cross-origin login detection for most major social networks.

 - ClientRects Fingerprinting — Displays the exact pixel position and size of the rectangle of a drawn HTML elements.

 - CSS Media Queries — Pure-CSS Media Queries Test Suite.

 No information is collected, only usual httpd access log.
 All cookies is browser-based, and there is no sessions.
-But some embedded stuff: requests to Analytics, Maps, etc. You can forbid all of it via Privacy Settings.
+But some third-party embedded stuff: Disqus, Analytics, Maps.
+You can disable all of this via Privacy Settings.